pglebow/rest-data/README.md

 This project uses the [Embedded Mongo Database](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) and the first time that you run it, it will download the appropriate binary.
 After that, things will be much faster.

+Once you've run the first test, [ClientExampleControllerTest](src/test/java/com/glebow/demo/controller/ClientExampleControllerTest.java) demonstrates how to use ETags if you're calling a REST endpoint that supports them.

 ### Run as a Spring Boot Application
 To run this from the command line, do